Athlyn Green is an avid reader and discusses literary gems she's discovered with fellow enthusiasts.

 Hindley's treatment of Heathcliff is so vile that Heathcliff vows to exact revenge on Hindley and makes it his life's mission to bring him down.
 Readers do not feel sympathetic towards Hindley and forgive Heathcliff his own failings because of the maltreatment he suffers at Hindley's hands.
 To learn more about Hindley's terrible treatment of Heathcliff, see my article Hindley's Cruelty in Wuthering Heights.

 But while the two are enemies, they share some interesting similarities, not only in their personality traits but in how their lives unfold.
+Could this give hints that there is more to Heathcliff's parentage?
+My article Was Mr. Earnshaw Heathcliff's Real Father? sheds more light on this.

 While Hindley has a father, Mr. Earnshaw, he feels abandoned by him because Mr. Earnshaw not only gives Heathcliff the name of a deceased son but treats the lad like an actual son, plus he becomes more attached to Heathcliff, seeing the weakness of character in Hindley and admiring the stronger qualities in Heathcliff.